AlexandreCFAM/ComputerForAll-C/readme.md

 English :

-#I'd like to be able to run a µkernel on all µc written in C and to have real applications such as :
+I'd like to be able to run a µkernel on all µc written in C and to have real applications such as :
     - a text editor
     - a command interpreter
     - a virtual keyboard controller
 Consider all the directorys as libraries.
-You need to code a main file wich call of the rest.
+You need to code a main file wich call all the rest.
 I will try to make examples based on Arduino.

 Français :